How much does charging an electric car cost?

 You should invest in a home charge point – also known as a wallbox.
 There are plenty of offers out there – some wallboxes will be offered free with your new car, while some electricity companies offer them as part of your energy tariff.

-If you can afford it, we’d recommend a 7kW charge point, as it halves the time needed to charge.
-For example, it will take seven-and-a-half hours to charge a Nissan Leaf using a 7kW charger, but 12-13 hours with a 3kW unit.
+If you can afford it, we’d recommend upgrading to a 7kW charge point, as it significantly reduces the time it takes to refill an EV battery.
+For example, it takes around 12 hours to charge a BMW iX3 from empty to full using a 7kW charger, but 22 hours if you use a 3.6kW charger.
+Using a domestic plug socket?
+Set aside a whopping 35 hours for a full charge…

 Regardless of the charger, make sure you’re on the best home energy tariff available.
 Many energy firms offer off-peak prices at night when demand is reduced and there’s less pressure on the grid.

 Zap-Map has a handy calculator you can use to work out the cost of charging at home.
-Based on a Nissan Leaf 40kWh, a 7kW charging unit and an electricity cost of 8p per kWh, it will cost £3.20 for a full charge.
-On a 16.5p tariff, this increases to £6.60.
+Based on a Polestar 2 (single motor 170kW), a 7kW charging unit and an energy cost of 8p per kWh, it will cost £4.27 for a full charge.
+Based on a standard energy rate of 24.5p, the cost increases to £15.

 Your electricity unit rate will be listed on your monthly statement.
 Look for the unit rate figure followed by ‘p/kWh’.

-It is also listed in the ‘Energy’ row, which shows how many kWh of electricity you have used during the month – for example, 500kWh @ 14p/kWh.
+It is also listed in the ‘Energy’ row, which shows how many kWh of electricity you have used during the past month.
+For example: ‘500kWh @ 14p/kWh’.

-You can use this p/kWh figure to multiply against your battery capacity and easily find out how much a full charge will cost – for example, a 50kWh battery and a 14p/kWh tariff will cost £7 for a full charge (that’s 50 x 0.14p – £7).
+You can use this p/kWh figure to multiply against your EV’s battery capacity and easily find out how much a full charge will cost – for example, a 50kWh battery and a 14p/kWh tariff add up to £7 for a full charge (that’s 50 x 0.14p = £7).

 Charging at a public charger

-While the energy tariff is the biggest influence on the cost of charging at home, there are more variables associated with using the network of public chargers.
+While the energy tariff is the biggest influence on the cost of charging an electric car at home, there are more variables associated with using the network of public chargers.

-Some locations offer free electric charging for customers and visitors, while a rapid charger at a motorway service area will be one of the most expensive ways to charge an electric car.
+Some locations offer free EV charging for customers and visitors.
+Conversely, a rapid charger at a motorway service area will be one of the most expensive ways to charge an electric car.
 You’re paying for convenience and this is unlikely to be part of your daily routine.

 Our advice would be to charge at home whenever possible, using the public network to top up when required.
 There are a number of different charging operators, each one with a different approach to pricing.
 For example, some offer free membership and free charging, while some require payment of a membership fee followed by a cost per kWh used.